I know we shouldn't anthropomorphize computers, because they don't like that...

 From my experience with using AI copilots or coding agents integrated into modern software development environments, "vibe coding" can feel a bit like pair programming with an entity that is extremely quick-witted, book-smart, but also infuriatingly overconfident, bullshitting pathologically and occasionally exhibiting other sociopathic tendencies.

-Recently reading the "Murderbot Diary" series, seems to have helped me to better cope with an entity that appears to have learned how to fake empathy from watching too many bad TV shows or spending way too much time on the internet.
-Not quite there yet, but it's a process...
+Reading the "Murderbot Diary" series has helped me to better cope with AI constructs that appears to have learned how to fake empathy from watching too many bad TV shows or spending way too much time on the internet.
+I know this is all a projection in my head, but imagining my new "partner" as a sociopathic a$$hole is making the two of us more productive as a pair...

-Even if AI isn't going to kill us all in the next few years, todays AI capabilities could give us a glimpse into a coming revolution in human-computer-interaction (HCI), which we have not seen since the development of today's dominant graphical user interface paradigm in the 1970s.
+Extrapolating from this experience, we could see a glimpse of a coming revolution in human-computer-interaction (HCI), which we have not seen since the development of today's dominant graphical user interface paradigm in the 1970s.

 Until recently, computers processed information primarily on a syntactic and structural level, at the level of form rather than content.
 The level of natural language processing of modern Large Language Models (LLM) seems for the first time in history to open the door for computers to deal with ambiguity and fuzziness in a way similar to how humans would.
 "Do what I mean and not what I say" might for the first time become the dominant HCI paradigm.